HP Visualize C200, C240, C360 Workstations

 audio

-The 64-bit Visualize C-Class were graphics workstations aimed at CAD/CAM/3D modelling, and were at the time the fastest configurations of the C-Class series.
+These newer, 64-bit Visualize C-Class were primarily graphics workstations aimed at CAD/CAM and 3D modeling, at the time the fastest configurations of C-Class.
+Most of the time, they were shipped with and used custom Visualize and Visualize-FX graphics adapters from HP.

 Processors